Haris-09/Python-Summer-Party-Challenge/README.md

 ### Day 11 of Python Summer Party
 #### Payment Fraud Risk Detection in Online Transactions
 You are a data analyst in Stripe's risk management team investigating transaction patterns to identify potential fraud.
 The team needs to develop a systematic approach to screen transactions for financial risks.
 Your goal is to create an initial risk assessment methodology using transaction characteristics.

+### Day 12 of Python Summer Party
+#### E-commerce Returns Customer Segmentation Model
+You are a Data Analyst on the Walmart.com Insights team investigating customer return patterns.
+The team aims to develop a predictive approach to understanding customer return behaviors across different time periods.
+Your goal is to leverage transaction data to create a comprehensive view of customer return likelihood.